rezafotohi/FedAnil/README.md

 # FedAnil
-FedAnil is a secure blockchain-enabled Federated Deep Learning Model to address non-IID data and privacy concerns.
+FedAnil is a secure Blockchain and Homomorphic encryption-enabled Federated Deep Learning Model to address non-IID data and privacy concerns.
 This repo hosts a simulation for FedAnil written in Python.

 ## Introduction
 In the traditional DL-based model, the models are jointly trained without leaving the training data from the enterprise's devices, and the privacy of this data is preserved.
 However, existing DL-based methods are vulnerable to poisoning and inference attacks and violate privacy.
 Also, enterprises' unbalanced and non-IID data harm the model's accuracy and performance.
 Therefore, to tackle this issue, we proposed FedAnil, a secure blockchain-enabled Federated Deep Learning Model to improve enterprise models' decentralized and tamper-proof properties that include two main phases.
 The first phase is presented to address the non-IID data challenge.
 The second phase is presented to address the privacy-preserving challenge.